 Businesses can increase revenue by raising prices, but price increases can be difficult in industries that face a high level of competition.
 The ability to purchase products and services online also puts downward pressure on prices.

-There are other strategies to increase revenue, but the most effective way is to increase sales to your existing customer base.
+The most effective way to bolster revenue is to increase sales to your existing customer base.
 You can also increase revenue by improving your marketing outcomes.
 Use promotions, rewards, and testimonials to promote your products, and survey your customers to find out what products they want.

 The other strategy to increase gross profit is to reduce costs.